StuartSmith/VueJS-Samples/vuetodo/README.md

         npm install bootstrap-vue bootstrap

-    In the Main JS file add the following
+    In the Main JS file add the following:

         import Vue from 'vue'
         import { BootstrapVue, IconsPlugin } from 'bootstrap-vue'